-- ongoing improvement in communication with complainants and managers, - high-quality EEO training for employees to prevent discrimination, - ongoing revisions to EEO complaint processing to be compliant with the EEOC's revised Management Directive 110, issued in August of 2015, - effective training for collateral duty EEO counselors on the No FEAR Act, ADR, reasonable accommodation, and EEO case law, - inter-agency agreements to assist other Federal agencies with EEO complaint processing, including EEO counseling and EEO investigations, and - effective dissemination of information on the ADR program.
+- ongoing improvement in communication with complainants and managers - high-quality EEO training for employees to prevent discrimination - ongoing revisions to EEO complaint processing to be compliant with EEOC's revised Management Directive 110, "Federal Sector Complaints Processing Manual," dated August 5, 2015 - effective training for collateral duty EEO counselors on the No FEAR Act, ADR, reasonable accommodation, and EEO case law - interagency agreements to assist other Federal agencies with EEO complaint processing, including EEO counseling and EEO investigations - effective dissemination of information on the ADR program

-SBCR continues to maintain interactions with other Federal agencies, the Council of Federal EEO and Civil Rights Executives, and the Small Agency Council EEO, Diversity and Inclusion Committee, to gain and share knowledge and best practices in civil rights.
+The SBCR continues to maintain interactions with other Federal agencies, the Federal EEO and Civil Rights Council, and the Small Agency Council to gain and share knowledge and best practices in civil rights.
 The NRC uses its ADR program to help resolve workplace EEO disputes.
 The NRC is committed to promoting ADR to eliminate actions that may give rise to EEO complaints.
-It offered ADR to all parties in both the informal and formal complaint processes in FY 2015.
+The agency offered ADR to all parties in both the informal and formal complaint processes in FY 2016.
 To increase the overall ADR participation rate, the agency continues to promote the program through the use of periodic ADR training sessions and other interactive events.
-For FY 2015, these activities included updated ADR literature and promotional material, one session of hosting an ADR information table during an agency knowledge-sharing event, and ongoing training on the ADR program for NRC managers and supervisors.
 The agency continues to support ADR through participation in the interagency Federal Sharing Neutrals Program.
 NRC employees conduct mediations for other Federal agencies, and Sharing Neutrals Program mediators facilitate mediation as a method to resolve complaints initiated at the NRC.